samsquire/ideas4/README.md

 IDEs integrate source editing, file switching and task running.
 But they give no visibility to running code, except through an integrated debugger.
 Which is slow!

+# 251. Rich component graphics

+My computer or mobile phone system control panel could show me a 3D render of all my components and their specifications.

+# 252. Code movement

+When code is embedded somewhere, it is difficult to move.
+I want a powerful refactoring that lets me move everything and pass the globals or context in.

 # incomplete ideas